Soryu/durated-challenge/README.md

 The actual controllers should just be simple placeholders.

-Grapic assets and mockups will be provided in this repo.
+Graphic assets and mockups will be provided in this repo.

 ![Mockup of the buttons](button-mockup.jpg)